A mathematical theory of resolution limits for super-resolution of positive sources: Abstract

 \section{Abstract}

-The superresolving capacity for number and location recoveries in the super-resolution of positive sources is analyzed in this work.
+A priori information on the positivity of source intensities is ubiquitous in imaging fields, and is also important for a multitude of super-resolution and deconvolution algorithms.
+But the fundamental resolution limit of positive sources is still unknown, and research in this field is very limited indeed.
+In this work, we analyze the super-resolving capacity for number and location recoveries in the super-resolution of positive sources and aim to answer the resolution limit problem in a rigorous manner.
 Specifically, we introduce the computational resolution limit for respectively the number detection and location recovery in the one-dimensional super-resolution problem and quantitatively characterize their dependency on the cutoff frequency, signal-to-noise ratio, and the sparsity of the sources.
 As a direct consequence, we show that targeting at the sparest positive solution in the super-resolution already provides the optimal resolution order.
 These results are generalized to multi-dimensional spaces.
 Our estimates indicate that there exist phase transitions in the corresponding reconstructions, which are confirmed by numerical experiments.
-Our theory fills in an important puzzle towards fully understanding the super-resolution of positive sources.
+On the other hand, despite the fact that positivity plays important roles in improving the resolution of certain super-resolution algorithms, our theory has made several different but significant discoveries: i) The a priori information of positivity cannot further improve the order of the resolution limit; ii) The positivity of the source sometimes deteriorates the resolution limit instead of enhancing it.
+In particular, under certain the signal-to-noise ratio, two point sources with different phases actually have better resolution limit than those with the same one.

 {\textbf{Mathematics Subject Classification:} 65R32, 42A10, 15A09, 94A08, 94A12}

 {\textbf{Keywords:} resolution limit, super-resolution, positive sources, line spectral estimation, Vandermonde matrix, phase transition}